 NVFR rating is releasing the time pressure of sunset and sunrise over PPL pilots and it allows them to fly 24 hours under good weather conditions.

-The minimum flight hours required for NVFR training is 5 hours with a flight instructor along with approximately 7 hours of theory training.
+The minimum flight hours required for NVFR training is 5 with a flight instructor as well as ca. 7 hours of theory training.

 Requirements for completing NVFR flight training ;

 - Medical Class II or higher (i.e. I),

 - ICAO English Level 4 or higher,

 - Complete at least 1 hour of solo cross country flight, 5 solo take offs and full stop landings.

 NOTE: All NVFR trainings must be conducted within official night time.
 (From 30 minutes after sunset until 30 minutes before sunrise).